Do you love the look of shiplap, but not the hassel? I will show you how to achieve this in a very simple way!

 I can hardly believe that it’s been a full year since I pushed all my fears aside and completed the first project for our total dining room makeover!
-My vertical faux shiplap wall was such a simple project, but taking what I thought was such a big step scared me!
+My vertical faux shiplap wall was such a simple DIY project, but taking what I thought was such a big step scared me!

 For this week’s edition of The Best Of Worthing Court, let’s take a look back at that project (with updated photos), the supplies that we used and what an easy project it was.
 If there’s a project that you want to try in your own home that scares you, I hope this will inspire to charge full steam ahead anyway.
 You might just be surprised at the boost of confidence you’ll have in the end.

 Even though I finally worked up my own nerve to give my idea a try, trying to talk Pookie into my “vision” was whole ‘nother story.
 Click HERE to read my tips for How To Decorate When You Can’t Agree.
 Y’all have left me some wonderful comments, btw.
 I’m glad to know that we aren’t the only ones who struggle sometimes.